-For example: RHCP who is not legislatively authorized
+RHCP who is not legislatively authorized

-The administration of oxygen falls under the RTA Authorized Act #4 "administering a substance by injection or inhalation", which is a controlled act authorized to RTs.
+The administration of oxygen falls under the RHPA controlled act #5 "administering a substance by injection or inhalation", which is a controlled act authorized to RTs.
 However, Speech Therapists are not currently authorized to administer oxygen and would require delegation.
 An RT can choose to delegate this controlled act to a Speech Therapist, or the delegation can come from another RCHP who is authorized to perform the procedure (e.g., physician).
 The RT may only be asked to provide the education in this scenario.

-For example: Critical Care Teams
+Critical Care Teams